 Concussion may affect the ability to learn at school.
-The athlete may Concussion may affect the ability to learn at school.
-The athlete may need to miss a few days of school affer a concussion.
+The athlete may need to miss a few days of school after a concussion.
 When going back to school, some athletes may need to go back gradually and may need to have some changes made to their schedule so that concussion symptoms do not get worse.
 If a particular activity makes symptoms worse, then the athlete should stop that activity and rest until symptoms get better.
-To make sure that the athlete can get back to school without problems, it is important that the healthcare provider, parents, caregivers and teachers task to each other so that everyone knows what the plan is for the athlete to go back to school.
+To make sure that the athlete can get back to school without problems, it is important that the healthcare provider, perents, caregivers and teachers talk to each other so that everyone knows what the plan is for the athlete to go back to school. to go back to school.